 However, the responses of young people were that the ‘official’ leaflets were boring, and didn’t encourage you to go beyond the first page.
 Instead, they tended to contribute greatly to the rubbish thrown about West Bromwich and Smethwick high streets.

-Jubilee had three Apple Mac SE’s – a small word processing computer at the time with very limited software packages.
+Jubilee had three Apple Mac SE’s – a small word processing computer with (then) very limited software packages.
 At that time the state of art multimedia was HyperCard – with black and white monitors.
 Using existing local health promotional material as a starting point, we scanned the leaflets (using a hand scanner), did some voice-over’s and created a presentation through cell by cell animation approach using multiple layers of single cards that created moving animation.
 There were a series of buttons that could be clicked to navigate different parts of the programme to uncover more information.
 A variety of humour was included such as the ‘Sugar Condom Fairy’.

 Young People in Jubilee’s studio, recording original lyrics based on workshops.

 Going back to the same locations using this computer based presentation, the response was very different, the sound and animation elements generated a wealth of excitement amongst the young people.
 This was happening at a time when there were numerous arguments about young people getting addicted to arcade games.
 And here was Jubilee making a proposal to a health authority to nurture an addiction, and pass on skills to these young people to create their own games.
 At first it didn’t go down too well, but what was shown to work was the process of involving the target group, that through face to face dialogue, imaginative interventions and skill sharing we could address the issue and educate the young people in an innovative way.